Curative (company): COVID-19 Operations (2020-2022)

 After the Emergency Use Authorization had been issued, health care workers used Curative SARS-CoV-2 Assay to observe, direct, self-collect oral and nasal swabs, and subsequent laboratory analysis.
 The Curative SARS-CoV-2 Assay were implemented for medical diagnostic programs in the United States, including United States Armed Forces operations, prisons, state-wide nursing home, long-term care facilities, city-wide centers, regional testing centers, state-wide testing programs, and airports.
 The company partnered with universities to provide on-campus testing to students and/or student athletes (Texas A&M, Florida A&M (Bragg Stadium), Western New Mexico University, Our Lady of the Lake).

 In July 2020, the United States Department of Defense awarded a CARES Act-funded contract (US$42M) to Curative to provide 250,000 test kits for use at more than 100 military treatment facilities, and analysis and reporting services at Curative's high throughput laboratory.

-In August, Florida officials signed a contract with Curative to provide COVID-19 testing services for staff at nursing home and long-term care facilities located throughout the state.
+In August 2020, Florida officials signed a contract with Curative to provide COVID-19 testing services for staff at nursing home and long-term care facilities located throughout the state.
 Using a biweekly testing schedule, the test positivity rate for staff members decreased from 3% to 1%.
-The state later decided not to renew the contract following a federal government decision to ship rapid antigen detection test kits directly to facilities.
 Subsequently, "a majority of the state's 694 nursing homes" entered into agreements with Curative to resume testing of staff and expand testing to include residents.

 In January 2021, the FDA released a Safety Communication warning the public of the risk of false negative results with the Curative test.
 The communication restated the patient populations, test uses, and other conditions that were previously validated and allowed under the original Emergency Use Authorization (EUA).

-In late 2020, Curative piloted a drive-through influenza vaccine clinic at an existing Los Angeles SARS-CoV-2 testing site to evaluate the potential community benefits of combining large scale testing and vaccination services.
 In December 2020, Curative began COVID-19 vaccine distribution in Los Angeles.
 By February 2021, the company's vaccine distribution and vaccine clinic management service had expanded to sites in California, Delaware, Florida, Massachusetts, Michigan, Pennsylvania, and Texas.

+Transition to Health Insurance (2022-2023)

+Beginning in 2022, Curative pivoted their business to health insurance, offering health plans with $0 copays and $0 deductibles for in-network care.
+Initially launched in the Austin, Texas area, the company eventually expanded to include plans in over 20 states, including Georgia and Florida.
+The plans are available to employers with 51 or more employees.

+As of 2026, Curative's valuation is over $1.3 billion.